Mathématique: The Set of All You Don't Know

 Volker opens wet eyes.

 He looks at the man at the piano.
 He wants a friend.
-He wants someone who would understand him in a way that Telford can’t.
+He wants someone who would understand him in all the ways Telford can’t.
 He wants Rush with them as they unlock the outer edge of human knowledge.
-He wants it so badly that his heart aches with it.
+His heart aches with it.

 The second movement begins.